tanner-johnson2718/3D_ToolChain/Calibration_Test_Prints/README.md

 Print 25mmX25mmx1mm squares at center and at four corners near edges of build plate.
 Verify good bed adhesion and proper z offset at four corners.
 This test just verifies the ABL is functioning properly.

 ## Temp_Tower)
+Slice temp tower STL using current printer configs.
+Use the temp_adjust.py script to insert temp adjustments at the layers where temp is supposed to change.
+Printed object should show what temp is optimal.

 ##  Retraction_Spikes)
 ##  Geometric_Accuracy)
 Print 10mmx10mmx10mm cube.
 Use Calipers to measure accuracy.
 Adjust Steps per mm accordingly.